ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 Participants also provided constructive feedback on challenges they experienced, including staying in touch with other participants, defining the scope of the project, and time zones.
 In response, we made adjustments to the program to try to address these challenges for the 2025-2026 cohort.

 In 2026, we will [have a second cohort in Spanish](/blog/2026/01/12/programchamps2026/) and will take steps toward longer-term sustainability for the program: testing new formats, strengthening partnerships, and beginning follow-up work with earlier cohorts to better understand the program's long-term impact.

+{{< figure src = "countriesApplications.png" alt = "World map showing applications levels by country, with a color gradient from dark purple (1) to yellow (30).
+North America, parts of South America, and Australia show higher values in yellow-green, while parts of Asia, and Africa appear in darker purple tones indicating lower values." >}}

 ## Community participation and pathways into open source